Code of Ethics

 I. Personal Integrity and Professionalism

 II.
-Accountability & Transparency
+Accountability and Transparency

 III.
-Compliance & Continuous Improvement
+Compliance and Continuous Improvement

-All BPS supply chain participants must comply with this Code of Ethics and the laws of Canada and Ontario.
+Individuals involved with purchasing or other Supply Chain Activities must comply with this Code of Ethics and the laws of Canada and Ontario.
 Participants should continuously work to improve supply chain policies and procedures, to improve supply chain knowledge and skill levels, and to share leading practices.